theforeman/theforeman.org/plugins/katello/nightly/user_guide/remote_databases/index.md

 If there are no errors we are done with database preparation.

 ## Prepare remote Mongo
-GOAL: To use remote Mongo database with Katello we have to:
+GOAL: To use remote Mongo database with Foreman we have to:
-* be able to access the databases from katello box
+* be able to access the databases from foreman box
 * the database user we use to connect to the database needs to own the database

 ### Install Mongo DB